Maghen Abraham Synagogue: History

 In the 1950s and 1960s there were sixteen synagogues in Beirut and they were all full, according to a Lebanese expatriate who moved from Beirut to Paris in 2003.
 Jews were entitled to the same rights as other minorities and the number of Jews was increasing even after the 1948 Arab-Israeli war, by which time there were about 14,000 Jews in Lebanon.
 In 1976, a year after the civil war began, Joseph Farhi transferred the Torah scrolls from the synagogue to Geneva and entrusted to renowned Jewish-Lebanese banker Edmond Safra, who preserved them in his bank's coffers.
 Most of them have since been relocated to Sephardic synagogues in Israel.

 Although the greater part of the community had already emigrated after the 1958 Crisis and the Lebanese Civil War, there were approximately 100 Jewish families still living in the quarters of the synagogue prior to the Israeli invasion of Lebanon.
 During the 1982 Lebanon war, Yasir Arafat's PLO forces and the Christian Phalangists were situated in Wadi Abu Jamil, leading to Israeli suspicion of there being Palestinian weapons in the quarter.
 On 12 August 1982, an Israeli bombardment damaged the synagogue.
 The synagogue was abandoned after Israeli shells hit the building, leaving rubble and debris strewn across the floor.
 Two marble tablets representing the Ten Commandments and a marble Star of David were also shattered.
 Dozens of Jewish families were among those displaced by shelling of the area.

-In September 1982 during the war, a special event also occurred: IDF General Yitzhak Mordechai arrived with his forces at the Magen Avraham synagogue in the day before the Rosh Hashana holyday.
-The IDF soldier Isaac Balayla joined the forces.
-Balayla himself was born in Wadi Abu Gamil and used to pray as a child in that synagogue (he is a descendant of the brothers Yaacov & Joseph Balayla who were among the founders of that synagogue).
-This time mr.Balayla returned as an IDF soldier.
-Mordehai gathered the Jews (who lived in the Wadi Abu Jamil), to the side room adjacent to the synagogue and they held a prayer for the holiday.
-Some of the participants knew Isaac Balayla and were excited to see him as an IDF soldier.
-Then the forces helped several Jews who wanted to immigrate to Israel.
-Some of the holy books in the synagogue were taken to a synagogue in Israel to preserve them.